Sprained Ankle: symptoms and treatment options

 Why partner with UFAI for your ankle treatment?

 University Foot and Ankle Institute is one of the largest and most technologically advanced providers of foot and ankle care in the country.
-The team of doctors at the Institute offers expert knowledge in the evaluation and treatment of all conditions of the foot and ankle for children and adults.
+The team of ankle sprain doctors at the Institute offers expert knowledge in the evaluation and treatment of all conditions of the foot and ankle for children and adults.

 Our on-site physical therapy services, comprehensive imaging, and bracing facilities allow for a team approach and one-stop care of your ankle injury.